Published in Airbrush Action Magazine, December 2004

-Creating the Perfect Ultra-Smooth Canvas for Airbrush
+Creating The Perfect Ultra-Smooth Canvas For Airbrush

 by A.D.
 Cook

-So the question I get asked often is “Why go to the effort to prepare a canvas when other surfaces are available?”
+So, I am often asked often, “Why go to all the effort to prepare a canvas when other surfaces are available?”

 - The finished painting is relatively lightweight compared to creating the same work on a board or metal surface of the same size.